 1926: Kelly’s Directory indicates that Field Cottage was occupied at this time by Ellis Edward Spence and Marjorie Doris Spence.

 1930: John Wellesley Orr was living at Field Cottage with Lilian presumably his wife and John Charles Wellesley Orr and finally Clementine Laycock.
-These details were from the Electoral role so are not detailed.
-By 1931 only John senior and Lilian Orr were living at Field Cottage.
+These details were from the electoral roll so are not detailed.
+By 1931 only John senior and Lilian Orr were still living at Field Cottage on the day of the census.

-Latest view below of Field Cottage taken in December 2019.
+Below is a recent view of Field Cottage taken in December 2018.
 No further information is available although the current owners have been contacted, so any historic information would be greatly appreciated.

 Our thanks go specifically to Linda Stewart who has researched census and other information to present an interesting history of local people and properties.